jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 Example of usage:

-- Elastic Load Balance <-> EC2 Instances <-R/W-> RDS
+`Elastic Load Balance <-> EC2 Instances <-R/W-> RDS`

 - The ELB will receive the web requests
 - The EC2 instances doing/hosting the application logic
 - RDS doing Reads and Writes

 - RDS Deployment Options:
   - **RDS Read Replicas**: Here we can scale the workload of our DB, we can create up to 15 replicas.
 The data is written only to main DB and we can read the data from the replicas.
   - **RDS Multi-AZ**: Failover in case of AZ outage (high availability), data is read/written to main database.
 Can have only one other AZ as failover (the data will be replicated to failover db, that will be used only if the main db has any kind of issue)
   - **RDS Multi-Region** (read replicas): Disaster recovery strategy in case of Region issue, local performance for global reads (Example: so if we have the main db in us-east-1 and replica in sa-east-1, we can read locally from region sa-east-1 with less latency, but if we need to write, it goes to main db, in us-east-1) replications costs

----

 ## Amazon Aurora

-It is an AWS proprietary technology (not open-source).
+It is an AWS proprietary technology (not open-source) of a Relational database.
 Aurora is Cloud Optimized, so it have much more performance compared Relational Database Service (RDS).

 - Amazon Aurora supports Postgres and MySQL
   - Compared to RDS running a MySQL database, Aurora MySQL has 5x more performance